Radial glial cell: Clinical significance

 As radial glia serve as the primary neural and glial progenitors in the brain, as well as being crucial for proper neuronal migration, defects in radial glial function can have profound effects in the development of the nervous system.

 Mutations in either Lis1 or Nde1, essential proteins for radial glial differentiation and stabilization, cause the associated neurodevelopmental diseases Lissencephaly and microlissencephaly (which literally translate to "smooth brain").
 Patients with these diseases are characterized by a lack of cortical folds (sulci and gyri) and reduced brain volume.
-Extreme cases of Lissencephaly cause death a few months after birth, while patients with milder forms may experience mental retardation, difficulty balancing, motor and speech deficits, and epilepsy.
+Extreme cases of Lissencephaly cause death a few months after birth, while patients with milder forms may experience intellectual disability, difficulty balancing, motor and speech deficits, and epilepsy.

 Death of neural progenitor cells has recently been linked the mosquito-borne virus, Zika.
 Epidemiological evidence indicates infection of the embryo within the first two trimesters of pregnancy has potential to cause fetal birth defects and microcephaly, possibly due to the death of progenitor cells.
 Further, mutations in microcephaly associated genes which encode proteins such as WDR62 can lead to radial glial depletion during brain development which ultimately leads to a smaller brain size and mental disabilities.